Bert Black

 “I believe in thoroughly investigating a client’s case and digging into the evidence to master the details.
 This approach often results in finding contradictions in the defense that can be exploited during negotiations or at trial.
 I work on employment cases because I believe companies often treat employees unfairly, and as the grandson of a UAW organizer I want to fight back.
 I work on product liability cases because if it were not for lawyers pushing for victims’ rights many products (especially pharmaceutical products) would be unconscionably dangerous and risky.”

-Bert Black has been practicing law for almost forty years.
+Bert Black has been practicing law for more than forty years.
 His current cases are mostly in the areas of employment law and consumer protection litigation.
 Before attending law school at Yale he worked for several years as an engineer, and over the course of his career many of his cases have involved complex scientific, statistical, and financial issues.
 His statistical skills are often helpful in employment discrimination cases.
 He was counsel on amicus briefs filed by clients such as the National Academy of Sciences and the American Association for the Advancement of Science in several U.S. Supreme Court cases that redefined the standards for admitting scientific and other expert testimony.

 Bert was originally admitted to practice law in Maryland and also has practiced in Georgia and Texas.
 He moved to Minnesota in 2005.
 He has argued several cases before U.S. Courts of Appeal, and briefed cases for the U.S. Supreme Court.